RabbitSeries/AdventofCode/2023Java/README.md

 I don't know what circuit [this](./Day20/mermaid.md) is, but it seems that the circuit can be seperated into four parts then LCM to the final result using sort of system chaos index.

+## Day21

+Hard to exlain the langrange solution.
+See [Visualiza](./Day21/Visualize.ipynb) for BFS solution.

 ## Regex diff

 Lang    | Regex URL